Fathers of the Best in Sports-Not a Coincidence

-A few weeks ago I did a blog about the famous who were fatherless, meaning to tell anyone who is fatherless that you can still become something special as long as you put in the work.
+A few weeks ago I did a blog about the famous who were fatherless.
+My meaning was to tell anyone who is fatherless that you can still become something special as long as you put in the work.
 In this blog, I’m going to change the narrative and talk about 4 special people in sports and explain how each of these men had a special respect for their fathers and explains how important having them in their life, made then the men they are today.

 These men are Kareem Abdul Jabbar, Wayne Gretzky, Emmitt Smith, and Barry Bonds.
 What is so special about these men?

 Well, Kareem is the NBA’s all-time leading scorer, Gretzky is the NHL’s all-time leader in assists and goals, Barry is the MLB’s all-time leader in home runs and Emmitt Smith is the NFL’s all-time leader in rushing yards.